Icefloqx/Machine-Learning/README.md

-# Student Session Outcome Prediction
+#AI Assistant Usage in Student's Life

-This repository contains a machine learning project that predicts student session outcomes using session features, engagement metrics, and AI assistance levels.
-The project demonstrates handling **imbalanced datasets** and model evaluation using multiple classification algorithms.
+This repository contains a machine learning project that predicts student's effect on the ussage of AI and other outcomes using session features, the AI itself and other engagement metrics.
+The project demonstrates handling a dataset and model evaluation using multiple classification algorithms.

----

 ## **Project Overview**